abhayclasher/StudySync-AI/README.md

 **Important: After deployment, make sure to configure Supabase authentication:**
 - Go to your Supabase dashboard
-- Navigate to Authentication → URL Configuration
+- Navigate to Authentication → Settings (or URL Configuration in older versions)
-- Add your deployed URL (e.g., `https://your-app-name.vercel.app`) to both "Redirect URLs" and "Additional URLs"
+- Add your deployed URL (e.g., `https://your-app-name.vercel.app`) to the "Redirect URLs" field
-- For local development, make sure to include `http://localhost:5173`
+- For local development, make sure to include `http://localhost:3000` in the "Redirect URLs" field
+- For social logins (Google, GitHub), these redirect URLs must match exactly what you're using in your application

 #### Option 2: Manual Deployment